 TITLE: Designing for 3D Printing: Selective Laser Sintering

 PRESENTER: Eric Van Roekel, SLS production manager

 DATE: Thursday, October 27 at 1 p.m.
 CDT

 REGISTER: Click here to sign up

-Busy that day and can’t make it?
-Not a problem.
-You can still register and we’ll send a recording that can be watched on-demand.
+Can’t make it that day?
+You can still register and we’ll send you an on-demand version to watch when convenient.
 Also, feel free to forward this invite to your colleagues.